A quantum algorithm for solving 0-1 Knapsack problems

 \section{Methods}

 The entire state preparation circuit, the Quantum Tree Generator (QTG) $\QTG$, arises as a cascade of $n$ \emph{layer unitaries} $U_{m}$, i.e., $\QTG = \prod_{m = 1}^{n} U_{m}$.
-Applying the QTG to the initial state $\ket{0}^{\Ar} \ket{Z}^{\Br} \ket{0}^{\Cr}$ generates a (generally non-uniform) superposition of all valid paths.
+Applying the QTG to the initial state $\ket{\bm{0}}^{1} \ket{c}^{2} \ket{0}^{3}$ generates a (generally non-uniform) superposition of all valid paths.
 The QTG iteratively includes/excludes all items in a weighted superposition while checking for feasibility and updating the capacity and profit registers.
-First, for every path, it is checked whether the remaining capacity covers the cost of the current item $m$.
-Next, every path that can include the item will be branched using a biased Hadamard gate H$^{y_{m}}_{b}$\footnote{For brevity, we also write H' when the parameters are either clear from the context or not relevant.} defined as
+First, for every path, it is checked whether the remaining capacity covers the weight of the current item $m$.
+Next, every path that can include the item will be branched using a biased Hadamard gate H$^{x_{m}}_{b}$ \footnote{For brevity, we also write H' when the parameters are either clear from the context or not relevant.} defined as \begin{linenomath}

-where $y_{m}$ is the $m$-th bit of an intermediate solution $\bm{y}$.
-Upon successful item inclusion, the item's cost is subtracted from the capacity register's state and its profit is added to the profit register's state.
-Both, subtraction and addition, are conducted using QFT adders\cite{Draper2000AdditionOnAQuantumComputer}.
-In total, the unitaries $U_{m}$ are comprised of three components $U^{\vphantom{\Ar}}_{m} = U^{\Cr}_{m}\, U^{\Br}_{m}\, U^{\Ar}_{m}$:
+\end{linenomath} where $x_{m}$ is the $m$-th bit of an intermediate solution $\bm{x}$.
+Upon successful item inclusion, the item's weight is subtracted from the capacity register's state and its profit is added to the profit register's state.
+Both, subtraction and addition, are conducted using Quantum Fourier Transform (QFT) adders \cite{Draper2000AdditionOnAQuantumComputer}.
+In total, the unitaries $U_{m}$ are comprised of three components $U^{\vphantom{1}}_{m} = U^{3}_{m}\, U^{2}_{m}\, U^{1}_{m}$: \begin{linenomath}

 \end{linenomath} We denote the control of the biased Hadamard gates with $C_{\geq w_{m}}^{2}$ because it asks whether the second register's state is greater or equal to the integer $w_{m}$.
 Subtract and addition are controlled on the $m$-th qubit in the first register: $\controlled^{1}_{m}$.
 The bias $b$ in order to maximise the sampling probability of a path $\bm{x}$ within the superposition created by the QTG is given by \begin{linenomath}

 \end{linenomath} where $\hamming \coloneqq \hamming(\bm{x}',\bm{x})$ is the Hamming distance of $\bm{x}$ to a given intermediate solution $\bm{x}'$.